Ref: You can read more about the StreamReader Class here.

 What is CSV?

-CSV stands for Comma Separated Values, where commas separate the values.
-For example, I have 3 different values separated by commas.
+CSV stands for Comma Separated Values, a format where text values are separated using commas.
+For example, below is 3 different values (or texts) separated by commas.

 001,Rock Pigeon,Dove